-In order to structure a workable operating budget for your company, it is necessary to periodically generate an accounts receivable report showing the aging process for outstanding invoices for any goods and services supplied.
+In order to structure a workable operating budget for your company, it is necessary to periodically generate an accounts receivable aging report.
+What is an accounts receivable aging report?

-This critical report allows you to carefully analyze the financial reliability of your customers.
-If one company is consistently late paying invoices, it should send out a warning flag that there is a possibility they are not succeeding in meeting their business goals.
+This critical report allows you to identify invoices that are still open and carefully analyze the financial reliability of your customers.
+If one company is consistently late paying invoices, it could be a red flag that there are other underlying issues: For example they may not be succeeding in meeting their business goals or they may not be satisfied with products or services, or any other number of issues.
 This could make them a potentially bad credit risk and therefore a bad account to work with.

 To successfully meet monthly operating costs you need a steady revenue stream, and an accounts receivable aging report will show which companies are making regular, on-time payments.
 Without this information, it will be difficult to maintain a healthy cash flow if you are always worried about late payment on outstanding invoices.

 Accounts receivable aging reports provide the following benefits:

 - Regular contact with customers so they know late payment is not acceptable and that you are on top of your billing and collection process.

 - The ability to decide to sever ties with those customers who struggle to pay their invoices on time, which in turn inhibits your success.